zhuowei/commercialization-public/customize/enterprise/unbranded-boot.md

 </tr>
 <tr class="odd">
 <td>3</td>
-<td><p>Records the smallest amount of useful information that may help identify why the device stopped unexpectedly.
-This type of dump file includes the following information:</p>
+<td>Records the smallest amount of useful information that may help identify why the device stopped unexpectedly.
+This type of dump file includes the following information:
 <ul>
 <li>A list of loaded drivers.</li>
 <li>The processor context (PRCB) for the processor that stopped.</li>